If you want the TL;DR, follow the 3-by-3 rule:

 Stake across a range of geographies.
 Diversity is important!
 A good, reliable, secure network should be made of node-runners with different types of deployments, in different locations – each with enough stake delegated to them to participate strongly in the network.
 Known community members are great, but so are professional node-running services, individuals who are making a strong effort to engage with the community, and others.

 Stake to quality.
 Nodes you stake to should be trusted not only not to be an attacker but also to have the technical ability and commitment to operate a reliable node.
-See if they are communicating with the community on Discord or the Radix Validators Subreddit.
+See if they are communicating with the community on Discord.
 Ask them questions!
-Please review the Subreddit as well as the #node-runner channel on Discord.
+Please review the #node-runner channel on Discord.

 Don't stake to the very top validators.
 You might tend to want to delegate to the most popular nodes with the most stake already.
 But if only a few validators have too much stake, even an accidental disconnection could slow the network or (in an extreme situation) cause the network to halt temporarily.
 It’s essential to delegate “down ballot” to those lower in the list of 100 to ensure network performance and reliability.